breathwork journey

 1. Release Expectations and Conditions

 A common mistake in Breathwork is arriving with preconceived expectations or conditions rather than embracing unconditionality.
 Entering a Breathwork journey with expectations can limit the potential for genuine expansion.
-While setting intentions is acceptable, rigidly adhering to them or forcing their realization is counterproductive.
+While setting intentions is encouraged, rigidly adhering to them or forcing their realization is counterproductive.

 Recommendation: